 2. Myth: Used cars are not covered.

-The California Lemon Law protects both new and used cars that were purchased from a licensed dealership in California.
-However, they must have been sold with express warranties.
+The California Lemon Law protects used cars that were purchased from a licensed dealership in California and have been brought to the dealership for a reasonable number of repair attempts while under written warranty.

 3. Myth: I have to still own the car to file a claim.